nicepkg/aide/website/en/guide/features/ask-ai.md

 **Usage:**

 - Select a file or folder in the explorer.
+(Multi-select: hold `Ctrl` or `Cmd` and click on files or folders)
 - Right-click and select `✨ Aide: Ask AI`.
 - Follow the prompt to enter your question.